DrankoLQ/Periodic-task-service/README.md

 # Periodic-task-service
-Android service that execute a task periodically AlarmManager.
+Android service that execute a task periodically using AlarmManager.